Adding people to small groups

 - through the member-facing My ChurchSuite platform,

-- through Connect at your church information desk using the Groups List application
+- through Connect at your meeting/event information desk using the Groups List application

 - via your website Embed, where you can easily embed a map and list of your small groups on a page on your website.